nolangjs/nolangjs/README.md

 ```

 # Documentation
-Refer to Nolang website by address https://www.nolang.org
+Refer to Nolang website by address https://www.nolang.org.

+## Contact us
+You can connect us with info[@]nolang.org.